 To make this drink, you will need Earl Grey Tea, boiling water, milk, sugar, and vanilla extract.

 To begin, make yourself a cup of whichever Earl Grey tea is your favorite.
 I started with our Earl Grey with Lavender tea.
-We make this tea right in house as it has been requested so regularly by customers.
+We make this tea right in house, as it has been requested so regularly by customers.
 It combines our Earl Grey Supreme Tea with a bit of our French Lavender.
 I chose this as I love the floral notes that the lavender adds.
-It is a very relaxing tea and the scent of it steeping immediately calms me.
+It is a very relaxing tea and the scent of it steeping immediately calms me (which I need today!).
 The purple lavender pieces contrasted against the dark black tea are also a beautiful bonus.

 As your tea steeps, begin to froth your milk.
 You can do so by using and electric frother or, if you do not have one, heat your milk on your stovetop.
 Make sure that it does not come to a boil, stirring occasionally.
 Once it is hot, pour it into a french press.
 Pump the french press until your milk has double in volume.

 Once you have your cup of Earl Grey Tea, stir in the sugar and vanilla extract.
 The amount you use depends on personal preference.
 There are various recipes that you can look up online to help you decide where you fall on this spectrum!
 I started with 2 teaspoons of sugar and 1 teaspoon of vanilla extract.
+My regular readers know that I have quite the sweet tooth.
 After these are stirred into your tea, pour your frothed milk over the top and wah-la!

 I found this drink to be absolutely delightful and will undeniably be making it again!
 I loved the hot tea combining with the fluffiness of the frothed milk!
+I also had quite the froth mustache as well, which brought a smile to the boyfriend's face.
 The vanilla was a perfect addition to take it to the next level as well.
 Vanilla is definitely one of my favorite flavors, so combining this with the lavender was perfect for me!

 As mentioned above, what is even more fun about this drink is it is extremely versatile!
 After trying and loving it, I wanted to see what it would be like substituting the Earl Grey with other teas.
 After doing a little research, I found that other's have wondered the same and that there are various "foggy" drinks!
 Just a couple examples are: